laoshanxi/app-mesh/doc/CONSUL.md

 ### What is supported:

 > * App Manager will keep connection(support SSL) to Consul Service as a consul session
-> * App Manager only talks to Consul service
+> * App Manager only talks to Consul service by one way communication
-> * Each App Manager node report status to Consul with a requested Consul session id
+> * Each App Manager node report status to Consul KV data
-> * App Manager can be a leader node or worker node
+> * App Manager can be a cluster leader node or worker node
-> * App Manager Leader node schedule Consul applications and write result to Consul
+> * App Manager Leader node schedule Consul applications and write result to Consul KV data
-> * App Manager worker node retrieve Consul applications from Consul dynamicly
+> * App Manager worker node retrieve Consul applications from Consul dynamically
 > * Consul App is defined in Consul and support node selector (the selector can be hostname or any AppManager Labels, regex is not supported)
 > * Consul App support register as Consul Service for service discovery (each peer app will get others by env) with service health check point to app health API
 > * Consul session support HA recovery
-> * Consul session requested with TTL and expire delete behavior
+> * App Manager request Consul session with TTL and expire delete behavior

 ### What is **not** supported:
 > * Consul connection ACL